sirius-ms/sirius/README.md

 the option **-O sirius**.
 You can import these files with the Sirius User Interface to get a visualization of the results.

+Currently, CSI:FingerId predictions are not stored in the *.sirius* file.
+This will hopefully change in future releases.

 ### Export Results

 Next to the *.sirius* format you can also export your results as a simple **csv** file by clicking on the **Export Results** button.
 Such a *csv* file can then be imported into *Excel*, *Matlab* or *R*.

-The csv file contains the following fields: \* name of the experiment
+The csv file contains the following fields:

+:   -   name of the experiment
-> -   parent mass
+    -   parent mass
-> -   ionization
+    -   ionization
-> -   for each molecular formula candidate there are two columns: one
->     with the molecular formula and one with the corresponding score
+    -   for each molecular formula candidate there are two columns: one with the molecular formula and one with the corresponding score

 If the number of molecular formula candidates differ between experiments, the number of fields per row might differ, too.
 However, most software programs do not have a problem with such *malformed* csv files.

+### Confidence View

+When identifying large amounts of spectra with CSI:FingerId you will, unfortunately, get a lot of wrong predictions among the correct ones.
+With SIRIUS 3.2 we offer a confidence score that reflects the likelihood that some identification is correct.
+You can list all identifications by opening the **identification** tab.

+> \[image\]

+This list contains the top hits in all structure candidate lists ordered by their confidence.
+Entries at the top are more likely to be correct while entries at the bottom are more likely to be wrong.

 Example Workflow
 ----------------